Megan Timothy

-Megan D'Ewes Timothy (born June 21, 1943) is a Rhodesian-American actress, singer, and writer.
+Megan D'Ewes Timothy (born June 21, 1943) is a Rhodesian-–American actress, singer, and writer.

 Background

 The daughter of an architect, Timothy was born in Rhodesia (now Zimbabwe) in 1943.
 At the age of 16, she began working for the Victoria Times and later pursued a career as a horse trainer.

-In 1964, at the age of 21, Timothy relocated to California.
+In 1964, at the age of 21, Timothy moved to California.
 She initially worked as a switchboard operator and later as a waitress at the Playboy Club.
-She was dismissed from her position at Playboy due to an incident where she unintentionally caused a fire on a patron's beard while trying to light his cigarette and then attempted to extinguish it by throwing water in his face.
-Following her departure from Playboy, Timothy embarked on a career as an actor and screenwriter.
+She was fired from the club after an incident where she reportedly set fire to a patron's beard while trying to light his cigarette and then attempted to extinguish it by throwing water in his face.
+Timothy later became an actor and screenwriter.

-During the mid-1970s, Timothy acquired La Maida House, a bed and breakfast in North Hollywood, Los Angeles.
-She successfully operated the establishment until the 1990s.
-In 1999, Timothy decided to undertake a solo bicycle journey spanning approximately 12,000 miles.
-She sold her North Hollywood home, car, and several possessions in preparation for the journey.
-Her travels took her across Western Europe and parts of Africa.
+During the mid-1970s, Timothy purchased La Maida House, a bed and breakfast in North Hollywood, Los Angeles.
+She ran the establishment until the 1990s.
+In 1999, Timothy went on a solo bicycle journey about 12,000 miles long throughout Western Europe and parts of Africa, selling North Hollywood home, car, and several possessions in preparation for the trip.
 In 2003, Timothy experienced a brain aneurysm that resulted in the loss of her ability to speak.
-Her book Let Me Die Laughing!: Waking from The Nightmare of a Brain Explosion chronicles her injury and the subsequent journey to recovery.
+Her book Let Me Die Laughing!: Waking from The Nightmare of a Brain Explosion chronicles her injury and recovery.